-Ariel Aisen is a Senior Analyst in EAB’s Strategic Research division.
+Ariel Aisen is a Associate Director in EAB’s Strategic Research division.
 In this role, she works directly with higher education members to uncover and share their success stories and best practices.
 Ariel’s current work examines one-of-a-kind programs and practices that colleges and universities employ to ensure all students are fully supported from their first day on campus through graduation and beyond.
 She shines in her ability to bring student success stories to life with her expertise in writing and visual design.

 Supporting students is Ariel’s passion—in her free time, she volunteers as a mentor with DC Public Schools, helping young students find the fun in reading and learning.
 Prior to joining EAB, Ariel partnered with hospitals and health systems on revenue cycle management.